0xWick/Free-Voice/README.md

 `-> Push Notifications:` On-Chain Notifications using their testnet interface.
 Users who want to join a Syndicate get a notification when they receive an invite from the Founder of Syndicate.
 They can check their notifications with Channel Name.
 And join the Syndicate as soon as they get a Ping(or Push XD) in their Notifications Tab.

 `-> Lighthouse SDK:` Everything you need for secret, secure and decentralized file sharing in the Web3 Space.
 And the cherries(plural) on top were their "Access Control Features".
 Users can "Token Gate" files shared and only those who "satisfy that On-Chain Condition" can access the file.

+## Our Hacky Thing:
+-> The way we posted integrated PUSH Notification channels into each NFT contract that every new Syndicate Founder will deploy.
+-> TokenGating Secret Meeting Rooms